RPHllc/webhook/README.md

 ## How it works:

 - The code runs directly on the machine, not on a container because we need to run a scripts on the host machine and containers are isolated for security reasons.
 - We will use node.js to run the service by listening to a port and triggering scripts that can be customized by repository.
+For the service to launch automatically after a machine reboot or a crash, we will use pm2.

 ## Installation: